 - Do an activity that feels familiar (go running or play piano)

-A word of caution: connecting with friends or family in the U.S. may only amplify your discomfort.
+A word of caution: connecting with friends or family in your home country may only amplify your discomfort.

 In the target language: if you need to communicate with your host family to address the situation, practice how you would say what you need to say to your host family member to convey the message: